ncphillips/ndbooks.com/content/review/review-david-bellos.md

 ---
-title: "David Bellos"
-draft: false
+title: David Bellos, Promise Dawn, Romain Gary
-date: 2011-10-20T01:01:28.000Z
+date: 2017-10-31 21:01:28 -0400
-attribution: "David Bellos"
+attribution: David Bellos
-link_to_original:
+link_to_original: ''
-nd_author_of_this_review:
+nd_author_of_this_review: ''
-related_author: .md
+related_author: ''
 related_books:
+- book/promise-at-dawn.md

-description:
+description: ''
-weight:
+weight: ''
 layout: none

 ---
-Gary’s life was shaped by war, revolution, emigration, anti-Semitism, defeat, and murderous low-altitude bombing runs.
-But he never wallowed in victimhood – quite the contrary.
-He wrote scathing satires of the victim syndrome, and never claimed that his changes of country and language were anything but opportunities to be someone else.
+A celebrated and infinitely seductive portrait of his early life, which is still often described as an unprecedented innovation in the writing of autobiography in France.